MannLabs/alphaquant/README.md

 > bioRxiv 2025.03.06.641844; doi: https://doi.org/10.1101/2025.03.06.641844

 ---
+## For Developers: Modifying AlphaQuant

+AlphaQuant is designed with modularity in mind.
+If you want to implement alternative statistical methods, modify the tree-based propagation, or adjust multiple testing correction approaches, we provide clear interfaces at each level of the analysis pipeline.

+For detailed documentation on how to extend or replace:
+- Ion-level statistical testing methods
+- Tree-based aggregation and z-value propagation
+- Multiple testing correction procedures
+- Outlier robustness filtering
+- Main workflow orchestration

+Please see **[DEVELOPERS.md](DEVELOPERS.md)** for comprehensive guidance with code examples.

+---
 ## How to contribute

 If you like this software, you can give us a [star](https://github.com/MannLabs/alphaquant/stargazers) to boost our visibility!
 All direct contributions are also welcome.
 Feel free to post a new [issue](https://github.com/MannLabs/alphaquant/issues) or clone the repository and create a [pull request](https://github.com/MannLabs/alphaquant/pulls) with a new branch.
 For an even more interactive participation, check out the [discussions](https://github.com/MannLabs/alphaquant/discussions) and the [the Contributors License Agreement](misc/CLA.md).